-As I just stated, mere presence at the scene of a crime or merely knowing that a crime is being committed or is about to be committed is not sufficient conduct to find that a Defendant committed that crime.
+If, however, you are not satisfied as to the existence of any one of these five elements, then you may not find the Defendant guilty of the particular substantive crime unless the government proves beyond a reasonable doubt that the Defendant personally committed that substantive crime, or aided and abetted its commission.
+Now, mere presence at the scene of a crime or merely knowing that a crime is being committed or is about to be committed is not sufficient conduct to find that a Defendant committed that crime.

-However, the law recognizes a difference between mere presence and culpable presence in the context of drug trafficking activities.
-While mere presence is not sufficient to base criminal charges, a Defendant's presence at the point of a drug sale, taken in the light of attendant circumstances, can constitute strong evidence of complicity.
+However, the law recognizes a difference between mere presence and culpable presence.
+While mere presence is not sufficient to base criminal charges, a Defendant's presence at a crime scene, taken in the light of attendant circumstances, can constitute strong evidence of complicity.

-Thus, you must evaluate the circumstances of this case in order to determine the quality of the Defendant's presence at a location where drugs are found.
+Thus, you must evaluate the circumstances of this case in order to determine the quality of the Defendant's presence.
 This will assist you in determining whether the Defendant was merely present or culpably present.